 Joy to the World: Joyful Photography From Across Canada

-The holidays themselves can bring immense joy—even during a year as tumultuous as 2020.
+The holidays can bring immense joy, especially in those quiet moments that allow you to reflect on life’s blessings.
 Jen St. Louis of Elmira, Ontario, beautifully captures the magic and splendour of the season with this striking shot.

 Check out more inspiring holiday decorating ideas from across Canada.

-Here’s another photo by Cheryl Power, who really nailed our Theme Pic Challenge by weaving in a holiday theme.
+Here’s another photo from Cheryl, which is sure to put a smile on your face.
 “Nothing says joy more than a cat and a box, and Gandalf loves boxes,” she writes.
 (What a cute name for a cat!)

 For many, joy is really about inner peace.
 Diana Gorski of Edmonton took this wonderful photo in Banff.
 She writes: “Mountains bring me joy… It’s the one place I can really feel joie de vivre.”

 Check out these amazing things to do in Banff on your next vacation.